RoryQo/Difference-in-Number-of-Children-by-Education-Level-in-Men/README.md

 ### 1. Bayesian Poisson Model

 Since the number of children is right-skewed due to external social, economic, and biological factors, we analyze the data with a **Poisson distribution** due to its suitability for count data.
-A **gamma prior** is chosen due to its conjugacy with the Poisson likelihood.
+A weak **gamma prior** is chosen due to its conjugacy with the Poisson likelihood.

 The model is defined as follows: